Chiral Discrimination in Helicity-Preserving Fabry-P\'erot Cavities

 Optical activity (OA) and circular dichroism (CD) are fundamental optical effects depending on the polarization of light~\cite{landau2013electrodynamics,Condon1937,bruhat1992optique}.
-OA arises from the difference in phase velocity between left circularly polarized (LCP,$+$) and right circularly polarized (RCP,$-$) electromagnetic waves propagating inside the medium, while CD manifests itself as a differential absorption between the two polarizations.
-Analysis of OA and CD signals has a wide range of application in physics~\cite{Hecht1994,Craig1998,Barron2004,Tang2010,Lozano2018}, stereochemistry~\cite{snatzke_circular_1968} and biology~\cite{beychok1966circular,ranjbar_circular_2009}, in particular as a spectroscopic tool to discriminate between chiral enantiomer molecules, namely between molecules that are non-superimposable mirror-images of each other.
+Analysis of OA and CD signals has a wide range of applications in physics~\cite{Hecht1994,Craig1998,Barron2004,Tang2010,Lozano2018}, stereochemistry~\cite{snatzke_circular_1968} and biology~\cite{beychok1966circular,ranjbar_circular_2009}, in particular as a spectroscopic tool to discriminate between chiral enantiomers, molecules that are non-superimposable mirror-images of each other.
 In the simplest case of a homogeneous, linear, and isotropic (HLI) medium, OA is due to an off-diagonal coupling between the medium electric (magnetic) polarization and the magnetic (electric) component of the propagating field~\cite{Condon1937,landau2013electrodynamics}.
-Microscopically, this coupling is quantified by the dimensionless Pasteur pseudo-scalar coefficient $\kappa \propto \mbox{Im}\left( \vec{\mu}_{eg} \cdot \vec{m}_{ge} \right)$~\cite{Condon1937,Craig1998}.
-The latter is proportional to the scalar product between the electric transition dipole $\vec{\mu}_{eg}$ and the magnetic transition dipole $\vec{m}_{ge}$ associated to the transition between the ground ($g$) and the excited ($e$) electronic states.
-Unfortunately, $\kappa$ is usually very small (of order $\approx 10^{-3}-10^{-5}$~\cite{Condon1937,Craig1998}), thus implying intrinsically weak OA and CD signals, and limiting the sensitivity of traditional spectroscopy to discriminate low concentrations of chiral molecules.
+This coupling is given by the dimensionless Pasteur pseudo-scalar coefficient $\kappa$, which is usually very small (of order $\approx 10^{-3}-10^{-5}$~\cite{Condon1937,Craig1998}), thus implying intrinsically weak OA and CD signals, and limiting the sensitivity of traditional spectroscopy to discriminate low concentrations of chiral molecules.

 Several approaches have been proposed to circumvent this problem.
 A fruitful one has been to design and fabricate 2D metasurfaces~\cite{Oh2015,Papakostas2003,Zhang2009,Decker2009,Li2013,solomon_enantiospecific_2019}, and planar chiral plasmonic structures~\cite{Kuwata2005,Collins2017}, in order to engineer transmission and reflection properties of their scattered light~\cite{menzel_advanced_2010}.
 This improved the ability of such materials to enhance the chiral response of molecules deposited on their surface~\cite{Choi2013,Corbaton2019,Rho2020}, and thus to perform improved chiral sensing~\cite{Park2019,Chen2022}.
 Another successful route has been to deposit molecules on the surface of nanoparticles and induce a plasmon-enhanced CD~\cite{Govorov2013,Weiss2016,Wang2019,Vestler2019,Lieberman2008}.